DinghaoXu/INFO-201-Final-Project-Proposal/README.md

 ## Technical Description

+### Access to Data
+We will be retrieving our data through the **CoinAPI API** to recieve a _continuous_ and _updated stream_ of information and data.
+We then will pull the data to analyze using the RESTful interface.

 ### Data Wrangling
 After retrieving data from the API, we would need to **reshape** our data so that it could be easily readable for our users.
 For example, after we get the exchange rates of different cryptocurrencies, we will _separate them into different dataframes_ and _calculate summary information_ about each type of cryptocurrency.
 We will also **visualize** the data so that our users can easily see the trends of different cryptocurrencies.
 For exchange rate of one specific cryptocurrency, we will _compare its current rate to its historic rate_ and _generate a line plot_.